sunknudsen/privacy-guides/how-to-create-encrypted-paper-backup/README.md

 sudo raspi-config
 ```

-Select “Localisation Options”, then “Keyboard”, then “Generic 105-key PC (intl.)”, then “Other”, then “English (US)”, then “English (US)”, then “The default for the keyboard layout”, then “No compose key” and finally “Finish”.
+Select “Localisation Options”, then “Keyboard”, then “Generic 105-key PC (intl.)”, then “Other”, then “English (US)”, then “English (US)”, then “The default for the keyboard layout”, then “No compose key” and, finally, select “Finish”.

 ### Step 4: install dependencies